AlphaGit/alphas-manifesto-blog/_posts/2019/2019-01-26-configuring-https-for-github.md

   - DNS
 subtitle: How to configure HTTPS while keeping control of the nameservers
 description: >-
-  Learn how to easily set up HTTPS for your GitHub project repository, even if you don't want to transfer your domain to their nameservers.
-A 3-step guide to get your subdomain up and running with SSL.
+  Settings up HTTPS for GitHub Pages project repository easy using DNS subdomains.
 ---